apache/flink/docs/dev/stream/state/custom_serialization.md

   - If the compatibility resolution reflects that the schema has changed and migration is possible, schema migration is performed.
 The prior state serializer which recognizes schema _A_ will be obtained from the serializer snapshot, via `TypeSerializerSnapshot#restoreSerializer()`, and is used to deserialize state bytes to objects, which in turn is re-written again with the new serializer, which recognizes schema _B_ to complete the migration.
+All entries of the accessed state is migrated all-together before processing continues.
   - If the resolution signals incompatibility, then the state access fails with an exception.

 #### Heap state backends (e.g. `MemoryStateBackend`, `FsStateBackend`)